matthew-tait/matthew-tait/Readme.md

 to peice together a framework or methodology to allow computational agents to reason around restricted technical domains.

-I love application as well as theory and would love to find a way to connect with people who like think/talk about these sort of things.
+I love application as well as theory and would love to find a way to connect with people who like to think/talk about these sort of things.
 I have realised the need for connections and collaboration.

 I am hoping to find someone or a group of people who would be interested in researching/implementing/commercialising ideas related to this area.
 I have some initial use cases to orientate around initially.